metin/ProAngularJS-Repo/README.md

 You can apply that directive to the body, so that nothing is displayed to the user until the HTML is ready to be presented to the user, or you can be more selective and apply that directive only to the blocks in which {{}} are being used.

+### Element Directives
+Element Directives are used to configure and style elements in the DOM.

+#### Showing, Hiding and Removing Elements
+The ng-show and ng-hide directives control the visibility of elements by applying CSS that shows/hides that element from the user (note that the element will still be there.)

+The ng-if directive removes a certain element from the DOM if the condition is not met.

 # Examples